bennyglot/HealtCare/backend/README.md

 didnt manage to create package for enums and types so there is duplicate in backend and front the same resource.

+test choose jest for test rest api --> not implemant